 With the backing of an anonymous donor, the Highpointers Foundation has created a Donor Recognition Program.

 Working with the Geo Junga Company of CA, we have created Magnets and Medallions to honor all donors.

 The Foundation has defined the following levels of support.

-The Foundation has a pair of wonderful donors who have achieved the status of Denali Level,
+The Foundation has three wonderful donors who have achieved the status of Denali Level,

 or >$10,000 of lifetime giving.

 Click Donor Hall of Fame, to see these individual donors.